List of The Big Bang Theory franchise characters: Mary Cooper

-Mary Cooper (née Tucker) (portrayed by Laurie Metcalf in The Big Bang Theory; recurring: seasons 7 and 9–12; guest: seasons 1 and 3–5 and by Zoe Perry in Young Sheldon) is Sheldon's short-tempered, but loving and deeply religious mother from Texas.
-She is able to control Sheldon, with Leonard once describing her to Penny as "Sheldon's kryptonite".
-A devout Southern Baptist, she also has two other children — Sheldon's twin sister, Missy, and brother, Georgie, who is five years older than the twins.
+Mary Cooper (née Tucker) (portrayed by Laurie Metcalf in The Big Bang Theory; recurring: seasons 7 and 9–12; guest: seasons 1 and 3–5 and by Zoe Perry in Young Sheldon and Georgie & Mandy's First Marriage) is Sheldon's short-tempered, overprotective but loving mother from Texas.
+Leonard once described her to Penny as "Sheldon's kryptonite" because she is able to control Sheldon.
+A devout Southern Baptist, she also has two other children—Sheldon's twin sister, Missy, and older brother, Georgie, who is five years older than the twins.
 Her husband, a rambunctious alcoholic, was also named George, but he later died in Sheldon's childhood.
-To Mary's relief, her other children do not share Sheldon's precociousness, even once commenting to Leonard, "I thank the good Lord my other kids are as dumb as soup".
-Mary herself is not intellectual but is quite wise, though she is prone to making outdated and insensitive remarks.
+To Mary's relief, her other children do not share Sheldon's precociousness, even once commenting to Leonard, "I thank the good Lord my other kids are as dumb as soup."

+For her part, Mary is not an intellectual but is highly experienced in life, though she is prone to making outdated and insensitive remarks.
 She is nevertheless kind at heart and is tolerant of other faiths.
 Leonard wishes his mother were as loving as Sheldon's mother, although Sheldon himself appears at best ambivalent about her parenting.
 Sheldon mentions that Mary once hit him with a Bible because he refused to eat his Brussels sprouts.
 She apparently thought something was wrong with her son while he was growing up since Sheldon will often remark after someone calls him crazy, "I'm not crazy; my mother had me tested!"
-Mary confirms this, though she wishes that she had taken him to Houston for further testing.
+Mary confirms this, though she wishes that she had taken him to Houston for a follow-up examination.

 A younger version of Mary, played by Zoe Perry, is a main character in the prequel series Young Sheldon.
 Perry is Metcalf's real life daughter.